 This is great for people with known sensitivities to many of the fillers found in Armour or other comparable drugs.

 My current doctor switched me to Westhroid Pure after we found that I had a few food allergies and sensitivities.
-This is what I am currently on and it works great.
+This is what I used until I no longer needed thyroid medication and it worked great.
 I am very excited to see this option offered, especially for those with major sensitivities.

 I switched to Westhroid Pure in 2015 and by that time, many of my symptoms had cleared up due to other interventions, so I couldn’t say for certain if it made a huge difference in how I was feeling.
 That was until Westhroid Pure ran into some production issues and I had to switch to their other (less clean) brand, Naturethroid®.

 I honestly did not expect to notice any difference, but (and maybe this is due to how it’s manufactured), I needed almost DOUBLE the dose of Naturethroid in comparison to what I used for Westhroid Pure.
 Both made me feel well once I found the right dosage, but I do find it interesting that I needed more Naturethroid to reach optimal thyroid function.

 This is a prescription drug usually used in conjunction with thyroid hormone replacement drugs.
 Dr. Izabella Wentz, a well-known thyroid pharmacist, states: